 2) Join an Academy

 By far the most common approach, but it is not necessary to join an academy to pass PLAB 2.
 There are several academies available, both in the UK and internationally – each with their own pros and cons.
-We don’t run our own (simply as I do not have space in the calender for this) but we do run our intense 1-day Communication Skills Course specifically for PLAB 2.
+We don’t run our own (simply as I do not have space in the calendar for this) but we do run our intense half day Communication Skills Course specifically for PLAB 2.

 Academies are all about getting you through common scenario-types, making sure you understand the principles behind certain situations and learning how you can adapt to perform to the best on the day.
 It’s not the only way to pass PLAB 2 but it’s one of the best ways of getting some practice under your belt.